 Recommended post: Simple Daily Cleaning schedule

 National cleaning week begins on the fourth Sunday in March.
 You can start this whenever it is best for you.
-But typically between the end of March and beginning of April is when to get it done.
+But typically, between the end of March and the beginning of April is when to get it done.

 Gathering your cleaning supplies

-When it comes to cleaning my home I opt for natural cleaning products.
+When it comes to cleaning my home, I try to go for the most natural cleaners.
+But I am not 100% natural.
 Of course, the choices are boundless when it comes to buying cleaning products.
 Just don’t fall for all the hype and false advertisements.

 Use #NationalCleaningWeek and #CleaningWeek to follow and share your cleaning tips.

 81 Best Tips to deep clean your house

 I love this list from Good housekeeping.
 There are 50 cleaning tips that are super helpful.
 In addition, there are 20 more spring cleaning tips from house beautiful.com However; I am going to add a few more for ya.
 To make a total of 81 Spring cleaning tips.